alexorlov1/FlipClock/docs/installation.md

 import Clock from './components/Clock.vue';
 </script>

-# Getting Started
+# Installation

-The recommended way to use FlipClock is to install it with your preferred package manager and let your bundler handle it.
+The recommended way to use FlipClock.js is to install it with your preferred package manager and let your bundler handle it to get the benefits of tree-shaking.
+Your bundler will only include the parts of the library you use.
+However, you can import the entire bundle using a CDN.

 ::: code-group